 Other negatives in reviews that I haven’t encountered

-Some people have found that the base of the E310 sometimes “walks” across their countertop while blending.
-They might be processing hardier ingredients than me but I’ve never had this happen and I feel comfortable walking away from the E310 while it’s blending.
+Some people found that the base of the E310 sometimes “walks” across their countertop while blending.
+They might be processing hardier ingredients than me but I’ve never had this happen and I feel comfortable walking away from the E310 while it’s on.

 Other complaints mention that ingredients can stick to the sides of the container and not get blended but that’s what the tamper is for.

 The E310 container, lid and lid plug are dishwasher safe but they can also be cleaned in the usual Vitamix way, by rinsing out the container, adding a drop of detergent and half filling it with warm water then running the blender for 30-60 seconds.

 I usually do this or I sometimes hand wash the container as I worry that the dishwasher might make it cloudy.
 Update: I put the jug in the dishwasher on eco mode all the time and it's fine.

 That’s another complaint - after a while the container gets scratched and cloudy.
 Mine got scratched near the bottom after a few uses but I would expect this given that I blend tough vegetables, dates and occasionally seeds.
 It’s too soon to tell regarding cloudiness and I’ll update my review in due course.
 I wish Vitamix made glass containers but glass isn't compatible with the speed of the motor.
 My Phillips blender had a lovely glass jug but the smoothies it produced were chunky and lumpy.